Wondering if design thinking works? Here’s a collection of design thinking case studies that show how organizations have applied design thinking.

 Design thinking is an undeniably powerful tool for companies, but what does it look like in practice?

 Design thinking is an undeniably powerful tool for companies, but what does it look like in practice?
 How have organizations applied it and how does it work?
 Is design thinking training something your company needs?
 Read the following design thinking examples and case studies to discover how design thinking has been successfully applied by many companies.
+Bonus: learn the key foundations in design thinking to better solve problems and seize opportunities in our Design Thinking Foundations e-course–an excellent tool for the entire team.

 How has design thinking been applied to different industries, challenges, and business sectors?
 Here are eight examples of how it has impacted real companies and teams.